FabioUeno/cassandra/doc/source/architecture/overview.rst

 - Single partition lightweight transactions with atomic compare and set semantics.
-- User-defined types, functions and aggregates
+- User-defined types, functions and aggregates.
 - Collection types including sets, maps, and lists.
-- Local secondary indices
+- Local secondary indices.
-- (Experimental) materialized views
+- (Experimental) materialized views.

 Cassandra explicitly chooses not to implement operations that require cross partition coordination as they are typically slow and hard to provide highly available global semantics.
 For example Cassandra does not support:

-- Cross partition transactions
+- Cross partition transactions.
-- Distributed joins
+- Distributed joins.
 - Foreign keys or referential integrity.

 Operating